 Ms. Beth Baldwin has a B.S. in Elementary Education from the College of Charleston.
 Ms. Baldwin lives in McClellanville with her husband and two children, Bootsie and Morrison.
 She is currently serving as the Reading Coach and Interventionist.
 She is an avid reader, and her favorite children's author is Roald Dahl.

 Joanna McClellan is the Administrative Assistant here at CREECS.
 She received her B.S. in Business Administration from the College of Charleston.
 This is her fifth year at CREECS and she loves to help the students out with anything they may need!
 She has lived in McClellanville all her life and in her free time enjoys the outdoors.
 Her favorite place is on the water!

-Leslie Shumard is a teacher's aide in the special education department in her first "official" year at CREECS.
+Leslie Shumard is a teacher's aide in the special education department at CREECS.
 She has been a parent volunteer and substitute teacher in previous years and could always be found helping out somewhere on campus.
 She loves CREECS and is so excited to be a part of the team!
 Leslie earned her BA in religious studies and her AFA in theatre from North Greenville University in Tigerville, SC.
 Leslie resides in Georgetown, SC with her husband and 2 children.
 In her spare time, she loves to read, watch football (Go Gamecocks), and basketball (Go Wildcats) but most of all she loves spending time with her family, especially at Disney World!